susam/cfrs/README.md

 - `]`: Repeat the current block and exit the block.

-Note that `]` goes back to the beginning of the current repeatable block, executes it again, and exits the block.
+Note that `]` goes back to the beginning of the current repeatable block, executes it again and exits the block.
 Thus a block bounded by `[` and `]` behaves like a loop that runs twice before the block exits.
 See sections [Commands](#commands) and [Loops](#loops) for more details about this.